MultiQC/MultiQC/docs/core/development/modules.md

     be useful when data could be sometimes useful.
 For example, some modules show "percentage aligned" on page load but hide "number of reads aligned".
 - `placement`
-  - If you feel that the results from your module should appear at the left side of the table set this value less than 1000.
+  - If you feel that the results from your module should appear on the left side of the table set this value less than 1000.
 Or to move the column right, set it greater than 1000.
 This value can be any float.
+- `to_float`
+  - Lambda function to convert value to a number, to support the quantitative color code and table sorting.
+By default, MultiQC attempt to convert each value to float(), and if it fails, it will leave the value as a string without color code and sorting.

 The typical use for the `modify` string is to divide large numbers such as read counts, to make them easier to interpret.
 If handling read counts, there are three config variables